davidtchiu/davidtchiu.github.io/teaching/cs261/hwk6.rec/index.md

 	where `i` and `j` are the current indices in traversing `grid`.
 At each step, pass along the current path (as `String path`) to accumulate the values.
 Your base case should detect when the bottom-right cell has been reached, at which case you simply print `path`.
 The recursive case should be when `i` and `j` are both not yet at the bottom-right cell, at which point you should make two recursive calls to move one step to the right, or one step down.
 If either `i` or `j` are out of bounds, do nothing.

 7. (Spicy) A _permutation_ is a sequencing of the elements in a given collection.
-For instance, given a string `"abc"` there are 6 possible permutations of this string: `"abc"`, `"acb"`, `"bac"`, `"bca"`, `"cab"`, `"cba"`.
-The intuition goes like this: split the input string up by removing the first character, and recursively return a list of permutations of the remaining substring.
-Then for each string in the returned list, insert the first character back into every position of the string and add each to the list.
-Return the list when finished.
+For instance, there are 3 letters in the string `"abc"` (that is, a, b, and c), and there are 6 possible permutations of those three letters: `"abc"`, `"acb"`, `"bac"`, `"bca"`, `"cab"`, `"cba"`.
+Given a string, split the it up by removing the first letter, and recursively return a list of permutations of the remaining substring.
+Then for each string S in that recursively returned list, insert the first letter back into every position of string S and add each version  into a new list.
+Return that list when finished.
 Here's an example.
 Suppose you're finding all permutations of `"abc"`.

-	 - Split `"abc"` by chopping `"a"` off, and recursively find the list of permutations of the remaining substring, `"bc"` (yep, call yourself on `"bc"` to obtain this list).
+	 - Split `"abc"` by chopping `"a"` off, and recursively find the list of permutations of the remaining substring, `"bc"` (yep, just call yourself on `"bc"` to obtain this list).
+The list of permutations on `"bc"` should return ``["bc", "cb"]`.
 	 - Insert `"a"` back into every possible position for each substring in the list returned in the previous step.
 In our example, the previous step returns `["bc", "cb"]`.
 For `"bc"` this yields: `"abc"`, `"bac"`, and `"bca"`.
 For `"cb"` this yields: `"acb"`, `"cab"`, and `"cba"`.
 Create a new list and add each of these permutations and return it.

 		Write a static method called `public static List<String> permute(String str)` that inputs a string and returns an `ArrayList<String>` of all permutations of that string.
 Similarly, the only permutation of a single-character string is that character. **Hint:** Base case: If your string is shorter than two letters, then create a `ArrayList<String>`, add the string to it, and return the list.
 This is because the list of permutations of a single letter is just itself.